Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 So instead, follow this quick step by step to installing YSMenu on your cart:

 1. Download Retrogamefan's multicart update from gbatemp: [https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/](https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/)
-2. Open or Extract the multicart's .7z archive
+2. Extract the multicart's .7z archive
 3. Go into the multicart folder, then into the R4i-SDHC YSMenu folder
-4. Extract (or copy) every file in this folder to the root of your micro SD card.
-In the end, the files on your micro SD card should look like this:
+4. Copy every file in this folder to the root of your micro SD card

 <img src="../_media/r4i-sdhc.png" height=322px width=808px alt="Games folder, TTMenu folder, R4.dat, TTMenu.dat, YSMenu.nds">